 When you think of Philadelphia, several images probably spring to mind: mouthwatering cheesesteaks, the iconic Liberty Bell, or even a triumphant Rocky making his way up the stairs.
 But you probably don’t think of trout streams.
 French Creek, however, is located near Philadelphia and is heavily stocked with brown trout by the state.
 While the creek isn’t the best trout stream in the state (although to be fair, it has some heavy competition), it is still worth visiting if you are in the Philly area.

 If you are fed up with the big city atmosphere, take a mini vacation to French Creek for some R and R, which on this site, means rods and reels!

 Fly fishing French Creek in Pennsylvania

 French Creek is a 14 mile long freestone stream that begins at Lake Hopewell.
 The Creek flows into the Schuylkill River and consists mostly of pools with moderate to slow flows.
 While the stream is dotted with a few rocks and boulders, there is little cover on this stream, making it very warm in the summer months.
 There are also short riffles and runs, and the declination of the Creek is low.

-At French Creek, you’ll see brown trout that has been stocked by the state.
 One large problem with this Creek as a trout fishing destination is that the water can get too warm to be hospitable for the fish.
 This is helped in some areas by the trees that line the stream, which cool off the water and provide the trout some much needed shade.